goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-DESIGN_PRINCIPLES.md

 Delegation is also one of several alternatives to inheritance.

 Delegation is best used when we want to **use another class's functionality**, as is, **without changing that behavior at all**.

+## Lessons
+ - Among delegated class, delegating class, aggregated class, and composite class, a subclass is the only class that **change** another class's behavior.